-In this tutorial we will show you how to install phpMyAdmin on Ubuntu 18.04 LTS.
-For those of you who didn’t know, phpMyAdmin is web-based client written in php for managing MySQL and MariaDB databases.
-It provides a user friendly web interface to access and manage your databases.
+In this tutorial, we will show you how to install phpMyAdmin on Ubuntu 18.04 LTS.
+For those of you who didn’t know, phpMyAdmin is a web-based client written in PHP for managing MySQL and MariaDB databases.
+It provides a user-friendly web interface to access and manage your databases.
 To ease usage to a wide range of people, phpMyAdmin is being translated into 72 languages and supports both LTR and RTL languages.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation phpMyAdmin on a Ubuntu 18.04 LTS (Bionic Beaver) server.

 Install phpMyAdmin on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
 Install LAMP (Linux, Apache, MariaDB and PHP) server.